carakawedhatama/screensage/README.md

 ## Project Background

-This project was created as a side project to facilitate the creation of tutorial videos for team training and documentation purposes.
+This project was created as a fun project to facilitate the creation of tutorial videos for team training and documentation purposes.
 The need for a simple, yet effective screen recording tool that could capture both screen content and system audio led to the development of this application.

 ## Features